h4sh3d/xmr-btc-atomic-swap/README.md

 ```

 #### REFUND
-REFUND is a second P2SH used in the case the swap already started on-chain but is cancelled.
+REFUND is a second P2SH used in case the swap already started on-chain but is cancelled.
 This refund script is used as the only output of a transaction that spends the SWAPLOCK output with the 2-out-of-2 timelocked multisig.

 ```
 OP_IF